 On the plus side, Richard Franklin directs well, aided by some moody photography.
 Both Henry Thomas and his young friend Christina Nigra prove well cast.

 Richard Franklin made a number of other films of genre interest are:– Patrick (1978) about a psychic comatose patient; the psycho-thriller Roadgames (1981); Psycho II (1983); the killer chimpanzee film Link (1986); and the yachtboard ghost story Visitors (2003).
 Franklin also directed a reasonable amount of tv, including the pilots for genre series such as Beauty and the Beast (1987-90) and The Lost World (1999-2000).

 Screenwriter Tom Holland delivered a number of other genre scripts including The Initiation of Sarah (1978), the revenge drama Class of 1984 (1982), the transformation film The Beast Within (1982), Psycho II, Michael Winner’s revenge film Scream for Help (1984) and the story for the remake of Fright Night (2011).
-Holland subsequently went onto direct the vampire film Fright Night (1985); Child’s Play (1988), which started off the Chucky franchise; the psycho secretary tale The Temp (1993); and the Stephen King adaptations The Langoliers (tv mini-series, 1995) and Thinner (1996).
+Holland subsequently went onto direct the vampire film Fright Night (1985); Child’s Play (1988), which started off the Chucky franchise; the psycho secretary tale The Temp (1993); and the Stephen King adaptations The Langoliers (tv mini-series, 1995), Thinner (1996) and Rock, Paper, Scissors (2017).